mxey/CUE.novaextension/README.md

 ## Requirements

-CUE has to be installed, including the `cuepls` executable for the language server.
+CUE has to be installed.
+It must be >= v0.11.0 for `cue lsp` to work.

 ## Acknowledgments